dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 ## Start levels

 Start level is a priority number that is assigned to bundles.
 The framework itself also has a certain start level, and only bundles with a start level lower than or equal to that of the framework will actually be active.
 Bundles with a start level higher than that of the framework will not be active.
 You can however tell such a bundle to become active as soon as the framework reaches this start level.
 That’s usually described as “persistently started”.
 When the framework starts up, it will go through the start levels one by one until it reaches the target start level.
 That means that by assigning start levels to bundles, you can determine their startup order.
-By the way, if multiple bundles share the same start level, there is no guarantee in what order they will start, neither the order thery will finish.
+By the way, if multiple bundles share the same start level, there is no guarantee in what order they will start, neither the order they will finish.

 There are however two things to keep in mind:

 - The start level service is optional and when it’s not present there is no control over the startup order.
-- There must be no depedency on the presence of a service that was published by a bundle with a lower start level, since Services are dynamic.
+- There must be no dependency on the presence of a service that was published by a bundle with a lower start level, since Services are dynamic.
 - when a bundle is updated, its services are ``resolved`` for a short while.

 There are a couple of testing modes for start levels: